amirahnasihah/frontend-development/02-frontend-with-react/03-components/states-and-lifecycle.md

 And this function will be called in every one second.

-alright, and another thing gonna do is also console.log() above the return method. we console.log the Date() function to see whether its running or not in our console.
+Alright, and another thing gonna do is also console.log() above the return method.
+We console.log() the Date() function to see whether its running or not in our console.

 ```js
 function showDate() {
  console.log(new Date().toString());
  return <h1>{new Date().toString()}</h1>;
 }

 setInterval(showDate, 1000);
 ```

-// also have to also return a jsx bcs every component return a JSX
+Also have to also return a jsx bcs every component return a JSX.

-// return a jsx below the setInterval() method
+Return a jsx below the setInterval() method

 // type return (<div> </div>)
 // and gonna call the showDate() function inside the <div> jsx function Clock() {